reduardo7/httprof/trunk/README.txt

       http://www.python.org/

 On FreeBSD, install the lang/python port.
+On Ubuntu, install the python2.6 and python2.6-dev packages.

 Libraries and Other Dependencies
 --------------------------------